 Probably the most significant difference that defines the balance of power between the supes and the Boys in the comics and the show is how the Boys season two consume Compound V. This way, they’re given a fighting chance when faced with the superheroes in the comics.
 In the show, however, Homelander admits that administering Compound V in adulthood can be “very messy.”
 Without getting into too many spoilers, let’s just say this drives the plot greatly in season two.

 Hughie Campbell’s wish for vengeance

 There are several points about Hughie that should be mentioned in the show that changes for the better from the comics, such as his obsession with avenging Robin, his girlfriend, which is more believable.
-In the comics, he’s far more obsessed with joining the Boys and their mission of taking down the supes than getting retribution for his deceased girlfriend.
+In the comics, he’s far more obsessed with joining The Boys Season Two and their mission of taking down the supes than getting retribution for his deceased girlfriend.